p-durlej/esp-msc/README.md

 Experimental / proof of concept code.
 Contains known bugs.

-Production use will result in loss of data.
+Production use will likely result in loss of data.